xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 Then, Francesco tells you that the expert providing him with the stone valuations disappeared.
 **He wants you to develop a model to predict the value of a new diamond given its characteristics**.
 He insists on a point: his customer are not easy-going, so he wants to know why a stone is given a certain value.
-Create a Jupyter notebook to meet John's request.
+Create a Jupyter notebook to meet Francesco's request.

 #### Challenge 3